zichengliao/zuics101-fa17/admin/ta-notes.md

 ### Grading

 Notebooks are autograded (using `nbgrader`), although worksheets need to be graded by hand.
-The instructor will distribute notebook grading to responsible TAs so that TAs get to know the performance of their individual students and sections.
-TAs should take the worksheets with them at the end of their section for grading.
+The instructor will distribute notebook grades to the TAs responsible so that TAs get to know the performance of their individual students and sections.
+TAs should take the worksheets with them at the end of their section for grading and return them to students at the beginning of the next lab session.

 **Grading should be completed and posted online by the subsequent Friday (one week).**  TAs should return notebook feedback to students on the subsequent Friday as well.